Campero727/Campero727/batch.md

-# Ofir Campero Blockchain projects! 👋
+# Ofir Campero Batch Script projects! 👋

 `Third Clarke law; Any sufficiently advanced technology is indistinguishable from magic.`<br><em> I am a **Computer Science student** There is no challenge big enough not to try, My code will change the **world** some day.</em>